Art & Design

 - Fine French dining with a view at Brasserie Paul Bocuse Le Musee

-- The extensive third-floor art library, free to use
+- The extensive third-floor Art Library, exclusively devoted to art

 How to Get There

-The National Art Center Tokyo is a quick walk from Nogizaka or Roppongi subway stations.
+The nearest stations to The National Art Center, Tokyo, are Nogizaka or Roppongi subway stations.

 Take the Chiyoda Line to Nogizaka Station and leave through exit 6 for direct access.
 Alternatively, take either the Hibiya or Oedo Line to Roppongi Station and walk about five minutes.